How is data collected?

 What data are collected?

-The patient’s name, date of birth and address are also collected but they are not stored by the Registry as they are identifiable information.
+The patient’s name, date of birth and address are also collected, but they are not stored by the Registry as they are identifiable information.

 The patient’s name, date of birth and address are only used by the DRO to create a unique code for the patient, and to identify the general area in which they live.
 This is to ensure that the same person is not counted twice, and to count and monitor cases of self-harm based on the county the person lives in.

-Once the DRO has collected the relevant data from the hospital records, they submit a file electronically to the Registry.
 Patient identifiers (name, date of birth, address) are not submitted, just the unique code that was created for them.

 Is my data in the Registry?